Sunday, January 30, 2011

 Sailors pray to their gods at the mere mention of the name Sunaami Phoon, Queen of the Clamazons.
 Also known as "The Reefreaver" and "She of the Sword and Shell", Phoon terrorizes the seas with a veritable army of her sister-brigands.
 She clawed her way to the top rank of her race through force, ferocity, and guile (plus a generous use of her Empathy mutations), and she is as deadly and merciless in combat as she is bawdy and lusty in her passions.

-Although Clamazons have no conception of modesty and generally wear only the most cursory of garments (if any at all), Phoon frequently adorns her battle-scared carapace in Ancient jewelry and accessories.
+Although Clamazons have no conception of modesty and generally wear only the most cursory of garments (if any at all), Phoon frequently adorns her battle-scarred carapace in Ancient jewelry and accessories.
 Such decoration feeds her vanity just as much as it inspires her followers.

 She sports an elaborate head-shell that functions as a helmet proper.
 She can open and close it at will, and often positions it so that only her glowing eyes are revealed within.